sakshi-mishra/LSTM_Solar_Forecasting/README.md

-# PyTorch implementation of LSTM Model for Multi-time-horizon Solar Forecasting (on-going)
+# PyTorch implementation of LSTM Model for Multi-time-horizon Solar Forecasting

 ## How to Run
 ### Conda environment for running the code